swapnilbamble1438/EcommerceApp/README.md

 # EcommerceApp
-## It is an Online Electronic Shopping Project.
+## It is an Online Electronic Shopping Application.
 ### It is Maven Project.
 Build in Eclipse IDE.

 ### Technology used in this Project: